integreat-io/integreat-transformers/README.md

 When defining this as JSON, you may use `**undefined**` in the `skip` list instead of `undefined`, as `undefined` does not have a literal in JSON.

+### `countryName`

+Returns the name of the country for an ISO 3166-1 alpha-2 country code, e.g.
+`'NO'` becomes `'Norway'` and `'US'` becomes `'United States'`.
+The code is case-insensitive and surrounding whitespace is ignored.

+The name is given in English by default.
+Set the `locale` prop to a BCP 47 language tag to get the name in another language, e.g. `locale: 'nb'` will give `'Sverige'` for `'SE'`.
+An invalid locale falls back to English.

+Unknown codes, malformed codes and non-string values give `undefined`.
+So do `'ZZ'` (which CLDR uses for "Unknown Region") and the pseudo-locale test codes `'XA'` and `'XB'`.
+Other codes that are not countries, but still have a name in CLDR, give their name, e.g. `'EU'` gives `'European Union'`, `'EZ'` gives `'Eurozone'`, `'UN'` gives `'United Nations'`, and `'QO'` gives `'Outlying Oceania'`.
+Deprecated codes give the name of the current country, e.g. `'UK'` gives `'United Kingdom'`.

+The names come from the CLDR data built into the JavaScript runtime (through `Intl.DisplayNames`), so they may differ slightly from the official ISO short names.
+As an example, `'US'` gives `'United States'` and not `'United States of America'`.

+In reverse, it does the opposite and returns the country code for a country name in the given locale, e.g. `'Norway'` becomes `'NO'` and `'Sverige'` becomes `'SE'` with `locale: 'nb'`.
+Case, accents, punctuation, and extra whitespace are ignored, and `&` matches `and`, so `"cote d'ivoire"` gives `'CI'` and `'Bosnia and Herzegovina'` gives `'BA'`.
+Deprecated codes are never returned, e.g. `'United Kingdom'` gives `'GB'`, not `'UK'`.
+The name must still be the one CLDR uses, so alternative names like `'USA'` or `'United States of America'` (in English) give `undefined`.

+The lookup table for reverse is built the first time it's needed for a locale, and is then shared by all `countryName` transformers with that locale.

 ### `csv`